When should I send my book for editing?

 Do I need to send a completed manuscript to my editor?

 Yes.
-An editor can’t advise you on how well your story is working for readers if they haven’t got the whole story in front of them.
+Unless you are looking for author mentoring or outline developmental editing, an editor can’t advise you on how well your story is working for readers if they haven’t got the whole story in front of them.

 Is your manuscript ready for editing?
 Ask Book Nanny